Content warning, highlight the hidden text between the lines:

 Party Girl (W, retains) 1:31:46

 Black Violet didn't have many matches on her record, but she was still undefeated.
-Every single one was all some flavor of no-DQ match - assuming "SF" stood for
+Every single bout was some flavor of no-DQ match, assuming "SF" stood for

 "street fight."
 How

 would Sabrina prepare for a fight like this?
-If she recalled correctly, the grappler
+If Alicia recalled correctly, the retired grappler

 spent most of her time looking for injuries to exploit.
 That's